 The supply chain has a complicated structure, similar to complex living organisms.
 The most common problems the supply chains face these days are: trying to fulfill customers' expectations, keeping up with the global market, or choosing the best order-delivery channels.

 The supply chain needs to be agile to keep up with the changes in global requirements.
-In times of uncertainty of the current international market, companies must be ready to fully benefit from business opportunities.
+In times of uncertainty in the current international market, companies must be ready to fully benefit from business opportunities.

 The benefits of automation